Thesis title:

 Thesis supervisors:

-Fabrice HIRSCH, PhD (PR, Université Paul-Valéry Montpellier 3, Praxiling UMR 5267 ) & Pr Sophie JACQUIN-COURTOIS, PhD, M.D.
-(PU-PH, Centre de Recherche en Neurosciences de Lyon UMR 5292 ; Hospices Civils de Lyon)
+Pr.
+Fabrice HIRSCH, PhD (PU, Université Paul-Valéry Montpellier 3, Praxiling UMR 5267 ) & Pr.
+Sophie JACQUIN-COURTOIS, PhD, M.D.
+(PU-PH, Université Lyon 1, Centre de Recherche en Neurosciences de Lyon UMR 5292 INSERM U1028 ; Hospices Civils de Lyon)